suryast/CFA-SS-neurosky-node-websocket/README.md

 neurosky-node-websocket
 =======================

+# New feature
+I'm using this repo as the base for implementing liveplot from data obtained using Neurosky's headset.

 # Expansion in this repo
 With this project, I'm expanding visualisation of Mindwave brainwave's data using Javascrip to mimick Neurosky's desktop visualizer.